Love a simple hospital guide

 View our entire glossary here.

 Between Medicare, private health insurance and out-of-pocket expenses, figuring out who pays what can be tricky.
-Luckily for you, we’ve come up with this handy chart.
+Luckily for you, we’ve come up with this helpful chart.

 Benefits depend on your level of cover and any restrictions, exclusions or waiting periods you have and the 12-month wait for pre-existing conditions.

-You can check what you’re covered for and your waiting periods using our Online Member Services, or by giving us a buzz on 1800 808 690.
+You can check what you’re covered for and your waiting periods using our Online Member Services, or by giving us a call on 1800 808 690.

-View your full cover description for more detailed info.
+View your full cover description for more detailed information.

 Private Hospital (inpatient)